GalkaKG/SoftUni-Software-Engineering-Program/README.md

-# SoftUni - Engineering Software
+# SoftUni - Software Engineering program
 This is student training.